fuchsteufelswild/LearnOpenGL/README.md

 # LearnOpenGL
-Learning OpenGL while creating a simple Renderer
+Learning OpenGL while creating a simple Renderer.

+I am going to add additional features to this project over time.